 Unconsciously or not, you made the decision to ‘move forward’ when you ordered them.
 Your kitchen was dated, so it made no sense to introduce more maple cabinets in the dining room.

-But then, the brown trend came and went before you had time to get to the kitchen.
+But then, the brown trend came and went before you had time to update the kitchen.

 Now we are in the grey trend.
 Painting the cabinets espresso to coordinate with the dining room might seem like the right thing to do to update your kitchen, but if you do that, the entire kitchen will immediately look about 15 years old, depending on where in the country you live.